September 26, 2015

 To give you something to easily refer back to, I’ve created a small site to use as a resource for all things markdown.
 You can refer to it by bookmarking the page directly.

 Popular Markdown Editors (My Favorites)

 iA Writer isn’t free but I feel it’s worth the price of admission.
-With integrated iCloud support you can be sure you documents are available anywhere you are.
+With integrated iCloud support, you can be sure your documents are available anywhere you are.

 Whiskey is a no no-nonsense markdown editor created by Sam Soffes who now works as a freelancer in California.
 He has made quite a few iOS apps you have probably heard of Like Hipstamatic, Cheddar (which he sold), and Coins.